Hotaruban/Inception/README.md

 # Project Inception

-### First step creat the structure of the repo regarding the information given by the subject
+## Create the structure of the repo regarding the information given by the subject

+### Implementation of the Dockerfile Nginx